-- · mail management
+- mail management

 - sorting

 - registration

 - classification

-- indexing and cross-reference
+- · indexing and cross-reference

 - location control

 - filing

+- charge-out

+- distribution

+- recall and search

+- re-filing

+- physical maintenance

+- purging

+- retention and disposition

 This records schedule is approved in accordance with the Document Disposal Act (RSBC 1996, c.
 99).
-It constitutes authority for retention and disposition of the records described herein provided ORCS has been implemented according to standards approved by Corporate Records Management Branch.
-For information regarding this ORCS, contact your Records Officer.
+It constitutes authority for retention and disposition of the records described herein provided ORCS has been implemented according to government policy and procedures.
+For assistance, contact your Records Officer.